 The simplest way to build and maintain relationships that you can always count on is by making sure that the customers have the best and most memorable experience with your product/service.

-But when there are fuck ups and customers get angry, that’s when does a unique opportunity to solve their problem, showcase great service and turn them into your fans and effectively resellers of your product…
+But when there are fuck ups and customers get angry, that’s when you get a unique opportunity to solve their problems, showcase great service, turn them into your fans and effectively, resellers of your product…

 Don’t use this as a strategy!
 Don’t make customers angry just to win them over afterwards.

 But if they are angry for one hour and the reason use that as an opportunity to showcase exceptional service and win them over.